pmensah28/pmensah28/README.md

 ## About Me

-I'm Prince Mensah, my background is in math and machine learning with programming proficiency in python, c and c++.
+My background is in Mathematics and Machine Learning with programming proficiency in Python, C and C++.
 I'm well-versed with libraries including pytorch, tensorflow, scikit-Learn, numpy, and scipy.
-I am dedicated to building a career that leverages my creativity to develop machine learning algorithms, with the objective of fostering research and innovation.
+I am dedicated to building a career that leverages my creativity to develop machine learning algorithms.
 </div>

 ## Contributions